 Zones are imposed around the IP, typically circular.
-Within these zones, various activities are banned or restricted although some may be allowed only under a specific licence.
+Within these zones various activities are banned or restricted although some may be allowed only under a specific licence.
 For High path strains there is usually a Protection Zone (PZ) out to 3km from the IP and a further Surveillance Zone (SZ) out to 10km.
-Within these zones, movements of birds and bird products are prevented except under licence and gamebird releasing is specifically banned.
+Within these zones, movements of birds and bird products are prevented except under licence and gamebird releasing is specifically banned. .
 For low path strains a single 1km restricted zone is normally declared.
 These zones remain in place until the outbreak is declared over, although they can be amalgamated before then.
-Disease control zones are published online, including the Declarations which specify the controls and restrictions applicable within those areas.
-The situation can change quickly as disease is confirmed with activities permissible changing overnight.
-People are encouraged to familiarise themselves with these pages and check regularly to see how or if they are affected by the outbreak.

-Other legal restrictions may be put in place at national level covering the home countries individually, or the UK as a whole.
-For example, bird gatherings may not be permitted or there may be a country-wide AI Prevention Zone (AIPZ) within which all bird keepers may be required to adhere to specific, heightened biosecurity measures and sometimes to house all birds.
+Other legal restrictions may be put in place at national level covering the home countries individually or the UK as a whole.
+For example, bird gatherings may not be permitted or there may be a country-wide AI Prevention Zone (AIPZ) within which all bird keepers may be required to house all birds and/or adhere to specific, heightened biosecurity measures.
 There can also be restrictions on activities such as shooting, although these are rare.
-They are more likely to affect game rearing premises.